UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Software.md

 # Notes on how to run specific packages

 The packages below have slightly complex commands needed to run them, or different settings needed on our clusters.
-These are what should be added to your jobscripts.
+These are examples of what should be added to your jobscripts.
+Change the module load command to the version you want to load and check that the dependencies are the same.

 ## ABAQUS